Jeron Teng: 3x3 Tournaments

 Teng was part of the first-ever Philippine team that took part in a 3x3 worldwide competition, along with Bobby Ray Parks Jr., Mike Tolomia, and Michael Pate in the 2010 Youth Olympic Games in Singapore.

 Along with Kiefer Ravena, Parks Jr., and Kevin Ferrer, Teng competed at the 2013 FIBA Asia 3X3 Championship as part of the Philippine national 3x3 team.

 Teng represented the Philippines in the 2017 FIBA 3x3 World Cup on June 17 to 21, 2017 in Nantes, France.
 They finished the tournament at 11th place.

 2017 Fiba Asia Champions Cup

 Teng also starred for the 2017 Gilas Pilipinas team and led them all the way to fifth place with noteworthy performances against many of the top nations in basketball.

 One of Teng's best games came on September 24, 2017, against the Mono Vampire, an Asean Basketball League (ABL) team which represented the national men's basketball team of Thailand.
 Teng scored 17 points as the national team won 115–102.

 Off the court

+In 2014, Teng first met Jeanine Beatrice Tsoi, a sports commentator, during UAAP Season 77 at De La Salle University.
+On March 21, 2022, Teng proposed to Tsoi.
+On October 15, 2023, they married at the San Agustin Church.
+In June 2024, the couple announced they are expecting their first child in an Instagram post.